raho13/Music-player/README.md

 # Music-player
-this is simple music player
+this is simple music player with react native